-The differential rate is calculated taking into account any of these factors: land value, capital value, annual value.
+The general rate is calculated based on any of these factors: land value, capital value, annual value.

-4.1.2 Uniform general charge
+4.1.2 Uniform annual general charge

-Essentially a fixed amount per rating unit.
+Essentially a fixed amount per rating unit or per separately used or inhabited part of a rating unit.